CAPA Dependency Map

 - The Dependency Map appears in the expanded view, showing all actions for that CAPA.

-Section titled “Action Nodes”Each action is represented as a rectangular node containing:
+Section titled “Understand action nodes”Each action is represented as a rectangular node containing:

 | Element | Description |